St Mary's College Boat Club

 St Mary's College Boat Club (SMCBC) is the rowing club of St Mary's College at Durham University in the North East of England.

 The club has over 40 members and uses Clive’s Boat House on the banks of the River Wear.
 The club is a participant at Durham Regatta, races across the north east, and Durham College Rowing events.

-SMBC is is a registered Boat Club through British Rowing, with Boat Code "SMC" and is a member organisation of Durham College Rowing.
+SMBC is a registered Boat Club through British Rowing, with Boat Code "SMC" and is a member organisation of Durham College Rowing.

 Membership and Structure

 Members are taken from the students at St Mary's College and any member of the JCR or MCR are allowed to join.
 Any other members of Durham University are permitted to join with the permission of the current President.

 A subscription fee is charged by the club, and this goes towards the upkeep of boats, payment for trailering and the purchase of spare parts.

 The club is run by an executive committee, elected in the final few weeks of the Epiphany term.
 The committee runs the club for one year and is responsible for every aspect of the club.
 The club is currently sponsored by St Mary's College Society, North East Rowing and Linklaters.